 “Many of our long-time ESRD dialysis patients said that they were thrilled with the new Tablo machines, the quietness of them with fewer alarms, and that they were able to rest during their treatment,” says Allen.
 “They also commented on how much better they felt after their treatments compared to other machines, including less cramping.
 It was a very positive experience, right from the get-go.”

-Allen notes that the Ocala team uses Tablo’s full range of treatment modalities, including IHD, SLED, isolated UF, sequential therapy (enables a seamless transition between HD to UF or UF to HD), and Extended Therapy (XT; enables up to 24 hours of continuous therapy at a minimum Qd of 50 mL/min) in place of continuous renal replacement therapy (CRRT) that they used with previous machines.
+Allen notes that the Ocala team uses the Tablo system’s full range of treatment modalities, including IHD, SLED, isolated UF, sequential therapy (enables a seamless transition between HD to UF or UF to HD), and Extended Therapy (XT; enables up to 24 hours of continuous therapy at a minimum Qd of 50 mL/min) in place of continuous renal replacement therapy (CRRT) that they used with previous machines.

-Tablo’s versatility, easy treatment management and maintenance, as well as its compact size and portability, have been hugely beneficial to the Ocala team, according to Allen.
+The versatility, easy treatment management and maintenance of Tablo, as well as its compact size and portability, have been hugely beneficial to the Ocala team, according to Allen.
 “Whichever modality we need, we have Tablo consoles available at our fingertips that can be moved into the dialysis room or wherever they are needed, and treatment is started quickly and easily,” she continues.

 Price says that the move to Tablo also helped improve the nursing team’s relationship with their nephrologists.
 “We’ve been working to build credibility with our nephrologists in town.
 When they found out we were moving to Tablo, they couldn’t believe it.
 All of them knew what type of equipment that was and what a difference it would make for our dialysis patients,” says Price.